-Controlling the Pmod PYNQ MicroBlaze Switch
+Controlling the IO Switch

-The PYNQ MicroBlaze switch needs to be configured by the PYNQ MicroBlaze application before any peripherals can be used.
+The IO switch needs to be configured by the PYNQ MicroBlaze application before any peripherals can be used.
 This can be done statically from within the application, or the application can allow Python to write a switch configuration to shared memory, which can be used to configure the switch.
-This functionality must be implemented by the user, but existing Pynq MicroBlaze applications can be used as a guide.
-For example, the arduino_lcd18 PYNQ MicroBlaze project shows and example of reading the switch configuration from the mailbox, and using this to configure the switch.